-As architecture mirrors the local material and power, as well as the socio-cultural pattern, we can observe a great deal of Portugal’s influence in the local structures.
+As architecture mirrors the local material and power, as well as the socio-cultural pattern, we can observe a great deal of Portugal’s influence in the local structures of Portuguese Colonies.
 The Goan vernacular architecture (Indo-Portuguese) ranges from the colossal Se Cathedral, the basilica of Bom Jesus in old goa to small local houses in Fontainhas.

 The houses and the lanes are kept very clean.
 During the Portuguese colonial rule, every resident was mandated by law to paint his house every year after the monsoons.
-This practice has been evolved into a tradition in local Goa homes.
+This practice has been evolved into a tradition in local Goa homes of the Portuguese Colonies.

 One of the highlights of Fontainhas is the Chapel of St Sebastian.
 It was erected in 1880 at the southern end of the Fontainhas.
 It was traditionally the place for the annual street festival of the Feast of Our Lady of Livrament.
 An old well alongside a bright and colorful staircase highlights the vicinity of the chapel.
 The chapel is well preserved and is well known for its large crucifix.
 Earlier, it was in the palace of Adil Shah but was later located to this chapel when the Viceroy moved out to Cabo.
 A striking feature of the crucifix is the image of Christ created over it with eyes open.
 The Portuguese influence and subtlety of art are showcased here at Fontainhas on the outside, as well as in the interiors.

 Two other magnificent examples of Portuguese architecture in goa are-